lzear/eslint-plugin-ninja/docs/rules/prefer-tab.md

 ---
-title: tab
+title: prefer-tab
 description: Use tabs to separate words in the code
 ---

 <script setup lang="ts">
 import CodeEditor from '../../.vitepress/theme/components/code-editor.vue';
-import {ruleName, presetConfigs, initialText} from '../../src/sample-code/tab.js';
+import {ruleName, presetConfigs, initialText} from '../../src/sample-code/prefer-tab.js';
 </script>

 > "I just think it's weird that you use spaces instead of tabs." — Richard
 > Hendricks

-# Require word separators to be tabs, not spaces (`tab`)
+# Require word separators to be tabs, not spaces (`prefer-tab`)

 🔧 This rule is automatically fixable by the
 [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).